Share access, not passwords.

 Encrypted before it touches the database.

-• Copied credentials auto-clear from the clipboard after 60 seconds.
+Copied credentials wipe from the clipboard after 60 seconds, so secrets do not linger after a paste.

 Common questions